FilippoAiraldi/mpcrl-for-ramp-metering/README.md

     - `trainDPG.m`: <span style="color:red">TODO</span>
     - `trainQL.m`: trains a Q learning agent
     - `valid.m`: runs a validation session for multiple agents

 ---
+## License
+The repository is provided under the GNU General Public License.
+See the LICENSE file included with this repository.

+--
+## Citation
+The work provided in this repository can be cited as TODO

+---
 ## Author